Kim-Onesmus/HackerRank-Challeges/README.md

 In these challenges, all tests have been passed.
-The challenges are tested on HackerRank IDE.
+The challenges are tested on HackerRank live IDE.
 The tests include from 1 to 9 or 10